34-Engineering/Virtex-HDL/Typescript/BlobScripting/README.md

 This Typescript project is for modeling and testing the functionality of Blob Processor HDL and is not directly used for the HDL.

-It is focused on best modeling System Verilog behavior and being simple to translate translate with no emphasis on Typescript performance.
+It is focused on best modeling System Verilog behavior and being simple to translate with no emphasis on Typescript performance.

 ## Running